Sole proprietorship – without having formally established a corporation of LLC state registered entity.

 Make sure you have received, signed and returned the electronic filing form.
 That is required before transmission of your electronically filed tax return.

-Tax laws are always changing and growing in complexity.
-Business owners and individuals simply can’t keep up to date with all the methods, rules and regulations associated with federal, state and local taxes.
+Tax laws are always changing and tend to grow in complexity over time.
+Business owners and individuals discover they simply can’t keep up to date with all the methods, rules and regulations associated with federal, state and local taxes.